tarietech/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups prints all the groups the current use is in 3-new_owner changes the hello owner to betty
 4-empty create an empty file hello
+5-execute adds exacute permission to the file hello